Water Damage

 You might be tempted to ignore minor water damage to save money.
 But here’s the hard truth: Ignoring water damage can be far more costly in the long run.

-Untreated water damage leads to structural issues, mold growth, and other serious problems that are expensive to fix.
-In fact, the cost of ignoring water damage sometimes outweighs the cost of prompt and effective repair.
+Untreated water damage leads to structural issues, mold growth, and other serious, expensive problems.
+Ignoring water damage sometimes outweighs the cost of prompt and effective repair.

-Here’s a summary table of the range of cost of water damage restoration.
+Here’s a summary table of the range of costs for water damage restoration.

 AspectCost Range